Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

 \subsection{Decidable Model Checking for ARMDPs}

-This section proves decidability of the model checking problem for a special class of infinite RMDPs, namely, the ARMDP, which is defined in Section \ref{sec: abstract MDPs}.
-The decidability is obtained by proving that model checking the ARMDP yields equivalent results as model checking the underlying infinite, state-bounded MDP.
+This section proves the decidability of the model checking problem for a special class of infinite RMDPs, namely, the ARMDP, defined in Section~\ref{sec: abstract MDPs}.
+Decidability is obtained by proving that checking the ARMDP yields equivalent results as checking the underlying infinite, state-bounded MDP, namely, Theorem~\ref{theorem1}.

-The aim of this section is to prove theorem \ref{theorem1}.
-That is, the abstraction $M_\phi$ constructed by a state-bounded MDP $M_b$ and a pCTL sentence $\phi$ has sufficient information for model checking $\phi$.

 \begin{theorem} For a $b$-bounded MDP $M_b$ and its corresponding ARMDP $M_\phi$ based on a pCTL sentence $\phi$, checking $\phi$ against $M_\phi$ is equivalent to checking $\phi$ against $M_b$, formally,